 Entity extraction is one of the building blocks of natural language understanding.
 By adding structure to text, it paves the way for a whole host of more complex NLP tasks — as well as being an end goal in itself.

 Through entity extraction, it’s possible to start summarizing texts, locate mentions of particular entities across multiple documents and identify the most important entities in a text.
-These have a wide variety of business use cases, from improving search and product recommendations to automating customer support processes.

 Managing your entity extraction project

 For every project, it’s crucial to have clear guidelines.
-At the start of a project, it’s essential to build out a comprehensive document that clarifies exactly what you expect from the tagging process and gives clear instructions to your annotators.
+At the start of a project, it’s essential to develop a comprehensive document that clarifies exactly what you expect from the tagging process and gives clear instructions to your annotators.
 The development of these guidelines centers on two things: the classification system and best practices for annotation.

 When you establish your classification system, the main focus should be on understanding exactly what all of the labels in the system mean on both a macro and micro level.
 It’s crucial to understand what each category and sub-category contains.
 For example, in many cases hotels are tagged as companies, but in certain industries, such as travel, they’re often tagged as locations.
 You should also outline any specific tagging requests in detail.
 When tagging dates, it’s important to know if the category should be restricted to phrases like “August 17th,” or whether “tomorrow” or “the 17th” should be included.
-While the goal is to cover as many of these things as possible beforehand, it’s inevitable that your guidelines will continue to grow throughout the project as your annotators encounter fresh edge cases.
+While the goal is to cover as many of these scenarios as possible beforehand, it’s inevitable that your guidelines will continue to grow throughout the project as your annotators encounter fresh edge cases.